Frequently Asked Questions, III round

 Oil-fired and gas boilers are not solid fuel heaters and you cannot apply for the grant to change or replace an oil-fired or gas boiler.

-- Is an air-to-air heat pump covered by the grant?
+- Is the purchase of an air-to-air heat pump covered by the grant?

 -